victorhg/llm-from-scratch/README.md

 - Train a neural network model using the Transformer Architecture
 - Load a Model and execute the Text Generation Process using the class `GPTModel`
 - Use the GPT2 open weights to load the models in our own architecture
+- Alter the Transformer Architecture, allowing for Fine tuning of a pre trained model
+- Create a SpamClassifier that's capable of evaluate a message to say if it's spam or not